Literature Review Essentials: A Five-Part Blog Series

 Curate Information—Instructor Nicole discusses why synthesis is important for the literature review and how to curate the information you've compiled.

-Organize Themes (coming March 13th)—Instructor Jes provides an easy-to-use outline for how you can organize your literature review by theme.
+Identify Themes—Instructor Jes provides an easy-to-use outline for how you can organize your literature review by theme.

 With some help from these posts, you will be well on your way to writing a clear, cohesive, and thematically organized literature review!
 Have some tips and tricks about literature reviews or feel like sharing which of these posts helped you the most?
 Tell us below!